lzimmermann4/US_excess_mortality_studies/README.md

 # US_excess_mortality_studies

-This repository contains the code files and data files for the manuscript "Post-pandemic excess mortality estimates in the United States in 2022 and 2023 using multiple statistical methods."
+This repository contains the code and output files for the manuscript "United States excess mortality estimates for 2022 and 2023 using multiple statistical methods: Cautions against extrapolation."